 As demonstrated during the Covid-19 pandemic, understanding viral biology and pathogenicity is crucial for the development of anti-viral therapies.
 A popular alternative to complex and low-throughput animal models, airway epithelial in vitro models allow the comprehensive study of lung based virology.

-The SARS-CoV-2 virus binds to and is internalised via the angiotensin converting enzyme 2 (ACE2) expressed in Newcells Biotech’s 3D in vitro lung model, making it an effective model for studying SARS-CoV-2 infection and replication.
+The SARS-CoV-2 virus binds to and is internalised via the angiotensin converting enzyme 2 (ACE2) expressed in Newcells 3D in vitro lung model, making it an effective model for studying SARS-CoV-2 infection and replication.

 Due to the large surface area of the lungs, they are highly susceptible to toxicity.
 In vitro models with limited cell types and functionality are not an effective way to model and measure drug safety.
 Safety studies exposing animals to high-dose concentrations and tracking toxic responses often don’t effectively replicate reactions in humans.

-Toxicology testing of environmental pollutants
+- Toxicology testing of environment pollutants and other xenobiotic compounds

 Current assessments of the impacts of air pollutants on human health are based on epidemiological studies, animal models and immortalised cell lines.
 However, since cell lines and animal models can poorly represent human physiology, and epidemiological studies alone are rarely able to prove the effects of air pollutants of human health, human in vitro lung models are vital in understanding environmental effects of inhaled toxins.

-Newcells Biotech’s lung 3D in vitro model has been tested for inhalation toxicology with cigarette smoke condensate, cerium nanoparticles, busulfan and other environmental xenobiotics.
+Newcells lung 3D in vitro model has been tested for inhalation toxicology with cigarette smoke condensate, cerium nanoparticles, busulfan and other environmental xenobiotics.

 Newcells can perform a variety of non-functional and functional analyses, including:

 - Immunohistochemistry / immunocytochemistry

 - Epithelial barrier integrity and it’s response to damage